bytex-solutions/snamp/docs/configuration.md

 > SNAMP Management Console available in paid subscription only

 The console supports the following configuration features:
-* Highlight the available Resource Adapters
+* Highlight available Resource Adapters
-* Highlight the available Resource Connectors
+* Highlight available Resource Connectors
-* Highlight the available configuration properties
+* Highlight available configuration properties
 * Discovers available attributes, events and operations
 * Start, stop and restart resource adapters and connectors

 SNAMP Management Console build on top of powerful [hawt.io](http://hawt.io) web console.

 ## Without SNAMP Management Console
-There are the following ways to change the SNAMP configuration:
+There are several ways to change SNAMP configuration:
 * Using JMX tool such as JConsole or VisualVM
 * Using JMX command-line tool such as [jmxterm](http://wiki.cyclopsgroup.org/jmxterm/)
 * Using HTTP protocol and `curl` or `wget` utility